MartinWeigel/Config.h/README.md

 - Single-header library for easy integration into existing projects
 - Human-readable configuration file format
 - Support of different variable types: `bool`, `int`, `double`, and `string`
-- Simple interface with only one public function: `Config_parse`
+- Simple interface with only one public function: `Config_load`
 - Support of function callbacks for advanced configuration control
 - Liberal license for free and commercial software